piqnt/stage.js/README.md

 # Cut.js (alpha)

 Cut.js is a minimal JavaScript library for making optimized HTML5 games and visual apps from image textures.
-It targets mobile devices and modern browsers.

-Cut.js provides dynamic and intractable visual composition functionalities but it is not a physics or all-in-one game engine.
+Cut.js targets mobile devices and modern browsers and provides dynamic and intractable visual composition functionalities but it is not a physics or all-in-one game engine.

 The name is inspired from "cutout animation".